GuanceCloud/datakit/internal/export/doc/en/datakit-daemonset-deploy.md

 For Helm-based installation, see [Helm Installation](datakit-helm.md).

+GKE Autopilot requires a Deployment form that does not depend on host mounts.
+See [GCP GKE Autopilot Integration](gcp-gke-autopilot.md).

 ## Installation {#install}

 > **Installing DataKit 1.x:** The manifest download links in this section point to the DataKit `2.x` `/datakit-v2/` path by default.
 To install DataKit `1.x`, replace `/datakit-v2/` with `/datakit/` in the URLs.
 The static resource domain in each URL is rendered for the current documentation brand.